ferdibulus/JavaProjects2/README.md

 # JavaProjects2
-All samples are contain every single details for Java
+All samples are contain every single details for Java .

+***Projects located in introJava/src/

   <--------- Subjects ---------->

    1-Abstract Class